etabari/PorthoMCL/README.md

 ## Step 4: Parse BLAST results
-This is EXACTLY like the 8th step of OrhtoMCL.
+This is a little different from the 8th step of OrhtoMCL.
 This step parses NCBI BLAST tabular output format into the format that can be loaded into the orthomcl database.
+It additionally prints out the minimum value of evalue_exp (A negative number) in STDERR.

 ```
 cd sample